 - Buy tickets online for the Louvre, Eiffel Tower etc

 - Organise international roaming on your phone if needed (and be sure to check roaming charges)

 - Comfortable shoes – Paris is best explored on foot

 - Phrasebook – the more French you attempt, the more rewarding your visit will be

 - Corkscrew (corked wine bottles are the norm; screw caps are rare); remember to pack it in your checked baggage for flights

 As the cradle of haute couture, Paris is chic: don your smarter threads (and accessories such as scarves).
 You'll also stand out as a tourist less and therefore be less of a target for pickpockets.
 Dress up rather than down for the 'nicer' restaurants, clubs and bars – no jeans, shorts or trainers/sneakers.

 Bring sturdy shoes whatever the season – cobbled streets aren't kind on high heels or thin soles.

-When visiting religious sites such as Notre Dame, be sure to dress respectfully.
+When visiting religious sites, be sure to dress respectfully.